Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Pitch Down Lift Multi
 Allows you to generate less lift from pulling down. (air hitting the top of your plane)

+Inertia Tensor Rotation Multi (New in 1.393) Multiplier for the Inertia Tensor Rotation, Lower values will make the plane feel more stable

+Invert Adverse Yaw (New in 1.393)
+Inverts one axis of the Inertia Tensor Rotation, causing the direction of the yawing experienced after rolling to invert

 Rot Multi Max Speed (new in 1.2)
 Rotational inputs are multiplied by current speed to make flying at low speeds feel heavier.
 Above the speed input here, all inputs will be at 100%.
 Linear.
 (Meters/second)